devgoel186/devgoel186/README.md

 * NodeJS
 * TypeScript, SASS
 * Java, C, C++, Python, Tkinter, PyGame
-* R and RStudio
 * SQL
-* React Native
+* Docker and Kubernetes
-* ElectronJS
+* Shell Scripting

 ### Currently learning and exploring:

+* Compiler Design
+* Linux filesystems and compilation from scratch
+* Kernel programming and Multithreading in C/C++
 * Network Penetration and Testing
-* Machine Learning
-* Statistical Inference with Python

 ### 📫 How to reach me: